zlaidyn/Neural-Modal-ODE-Demo/README.md

 The architecture of Neural Modal ODEs is comprised of:

 * an encoder $\Psi_{\text{NN}}$: performing inference from a handful observational data to the initial conditions of latent quantities $\textbf{z}_0$
-* Physics-informed Neural ODEs (Pi-Neural ODEs): modeling the dynamics of latent quantities structured by (a modal representation + a learning term)
+* Physics-informed Neural ODEs (Pi-Neural ODEs): modeling the dynamics of latent quantities structured by a modal representation added by a learning term
 * a decoder $\Phi_p$: emitting the latent quantities to the full-field observational space, enforced by the eigenmodes derived from eigen-analysis of the structural matrices of the (or linearized) physics-based models

 ![Graphical abstract of the framework](framework.png)